Hormones act by binding with specific receptors on the target cells. Receptors associated with cells are located in three areas:

 The majority of plasma membrane receptors are G-protein-coupled receptors.
 Other types include receptor tyrosine kinases and receptor serine/threonine kinases.
-Activation of these receptors leads to an intracellular cascade that produce second messengers like cAMP, cGMP, or inositol triphosphate (IP3).
+Activation of these receptors leads to an intracellular cascade that produces second messengers like cAMP, cGMP, or inositol triphosphate (IP3).
 These second messengers activate other enzymes such as those that phosphorylate or dephosphorylate proteins.
-Adding a phosphate to an enzyme is like flipping a light switch, sometimes that switch turns off the enzyme (inactive) and sometimes the switch turns on the enzyme (active).
+Adding a phosphate to an enzyme is like flipping a light switch, when the phosphate is attached to the enzyme it becomes active and when the phosphate is removed it becomes inactive.
 Additionally, the second messenger may increase intracellular calcium.
 Calcium can also act as a messenger that turns on events in the cell.
 Remember the role of calcium in muscle contraction.

 Intracellular and nuclear receptors interact with DNA and affect mRNA synthesis.
 Nuclear receptors, or receptors on the nucleus of the cell, when activated stimulate transcription of various genes, resulting in the production of new proteins.
 The new proteins result in a change in the cell.
 Having different kinds of receptors such as membrane receptors and intracellular receptors accommodates both hydrophilic and hydrophobic hormones.
 Hydrophilic hormones easily dissolve in water, but do not easily enter the cell due to the phospholipid bilayer of the cell membrane and therefore act via membrane bound receptors, while nonpolar or hydrophobic hormones like testosterone that can easily cross the plasma membrane bind to cytosolic and nuclear receptors.
 In addition, membrane receptors typically induce short term and rapid responses, while intracellular receptors tend to produce slower but prolonged responses.